-Accelerated image acquisition of acidian embryos exposed to genotoxic substances and endocrine disruptors in the sea
+Accelerated image acquisition applied on acidian embryos exposed to genotoxics and endocrine disruptors in the sea

-Rémi Dumollard is a researcher at the Villefranche-sur-Mer Developmental Biology Laboratory (France).
+Rémi Dumollard is a researcher at the Developmental Biology Laboratory of Villefranche-sur-mer, France.

-Working on his Marine-EmbryoTox project, Rémi tries to conduct a molecular test on transgenic ascidian embryos to detect pollution caused by endocrine disruptors in the sea.
+Working on his project Marine-EmbryoTox, Rémi tries to achieve a molecular test based on Transgenic Ascidian Embryos to detect pollution caused by endocrine disruptors existing in the sea.

-Rémi uses multidimensional imaging on fluorescently tagged proteins to observe the dynamics of cellular structures.
-Transgenesis of XFP-based probes (CFP, GFP, Venus, Cherry, mRFP, dTomato) in ascidian embryos can be used to generate hundreds of fluorescent embryos in order to detect genotoxic substances and endocrine disruptors.
-These ascidian embryos are put down into 96-well plate.
+Rémi uses the multi-dimensional imaging technique on fluorescently‐tagged proteins to follow the dynamics of cellular structures.
+The transgenesis of XFP-based probes (CFP, GFP, Venus, Cherry, mRFP, dTomato) processed inside ascidian embryos allows to generate hundreds of fluorescent embryos in order to detect genotoxics and endocrine disruptors.
+These ascidian embryos are put down a 96-well plate.

-Complete embryonic development takes 16 hours.
-During this time, samples are imaged in high-content screening conditions (three-dimensional, 3 channels for each embryo).
+The entire embryonic development takes 16 hours.
+During all this time, samples are imaged in high content screening conditions : 3 dimensions and 3 channels for each embryo.

-More images in the same timeframe to closely follow sample development
+More images in same time to finely follow the sample development

-For his first tests, Rémi had to use an epifluorescence imaging station controlled by conventional automation and image acquisition software.
-This system was able to screen up to 25 embryos during the 16 hour time-lapse.
+For his first tests, Rémi had to use an epifluorescence imaging station controlled by a conventional automation and image acquisition software.
+This system was able to screen up to 25 embryos for the 16 hours timelapse.

-The usefulness of a dataset for further analysis is highly dependent on the number of images acquired during these 16 hours.
-With the new station, controlled by the Inscoper hardware-based solution, Rémi can now screen up to 96 embryos in the same conditions, which is far better for his research.
+The usefulness of a dataset for further analysis is very dependant of the number of images acquired during these 16 hours.
+With its new station controlled by Inscoper hardware-based solution, Rémi now ensures the screening of up to 96 embryos in same conditions, a far better performance for his research.

-Full technical characteristics of this imaging station are shown in the table below.
+Complete technical characteristics of this imaging station are shown in the table .

 |Illumination||EL6000 HXP120 100W|